wpmcgrath95/BDA696_ML_Project/README.md

 - Make sure you are in an empty directory, otherwise create one: `mkdir newdir`
   - **Note**, enter into the directory where the repo will be cloned: `cd newdir`
-- Clone repo: `git clone -b Assignment_1 https://github.com/wpmcgrath95/BDA696_ML_Project.git`
+- Clone repo: `git clone https://github.com/wpmcgrath95/BDA696_ML_Project.git`
 - Enter into the BDA696_ML_Project directory: `cd BDA696_ML_Project`

+## Setup for Docker:

+- IDK yet

+### Docker Objective

+- use Docker to recreate batting average from a SQL database